 A childbirth educator puts her students into breakout rooms and asks them to work together to draw a picture of the female anatomy relevant to pregnancy and birth, then screen shot it and bring back to the group to share.
 This is a laugh-inducing, group bonding beginning to their discussion of anatomy and physiology of birth.
 You could use this shared drawing technique in many other contexts.

 We created a game called “Poll Pundit.”
 We had lots of polls set-up with yes / no questions (is your bedtime usually before 10 pm? have you eaten pizza in the past week? do you have any tattoos?
 Just search for “100 yes/no questions” for ideas.)
-We’d choose two contestants.
-We’d tell them the question, and launch the poll (so people could start voting, but can’t see the results yet).
+We’d open the poll so everyone could see the question and start voting, then we’d ask for two volunteer contestants.
 We’d ask one contestant to predict what percentage would say yes and WHY they thought that.
-Then we’d ask the second contestant to guess and WHY they were correct and the other person is wrong.
+Then we’d ask the second contestant to guess and say WHY they were correct and the other person is wrong.
 Then we’d reveal the answer.

 Using the Waiting Room